PlayFab Party release notes

 Windows 8.1 dependency issue

-This release removes an unnecessary dependency on api-ms-win-core-version-l1-1-1.dll which prevented previous versions from working on Windows 8.1
+This release removes an unnecessary dependency on api-ms-win-core-version-l1-1-1.dll that prevented previous versions from working on Windows 8.1

 1.4.8